Back to Blog

 TablePlus: Good coverage of mainstream databases.
 Limited exotic/legacy support.

 DBeaver: Excellent.
-Covers virtually every database you'll encounter.
+Covers virtually every database you will encounter.

 DataGrip: Very good.
 Covers most databases developers use, including NoSQL.